promise/readme/README.md

 ✨ Pushed 2 commits to promise/promise
 ✨ Pushed 1 commit to promise/promise
 ✨ Pushed 1 commit to promise/promise
-✨ Pushed 2 commits to countr/countr
-❌ Closed PR #170 in countr/countr
-🗣 Commented on #170 in countr/countr
-🗣 Commented on #170 in countr/countr
-✨ Pushed 1 commit to countr/countr
 ```

 ## Repositories I maintain